 \subsection{\mathdata{} training results}

-\paragraph{\method{} learns math and keeps coding ability.} In Table \ref{tab:mathcode_res}, we list the the nine benchmarks tested for comparing the methods on CodeLlama-7B with \mathdata{}. \method{} leads the CPT baseline by 1.9\% on seven math benchmarks and 3.8\% on code average while baseline's coding ability dropped by 1.3\% from before the continued pre-train.
-It underscores the reason behind \method{}'s effectiveness, is balancing the learning velocity in each domain, while in the baseline due to the static domain mixture, the model might learn some domains very well while not saturate for other domains. \method{} by align the learning velocity across domains, resulting in a more balanced learning progress, thus developing a model better in downstream tasks.
+\paragraph{\method{} learns math and maintains coding ability.} In Table \ref{tab:mathcode_res}, we list the benchmarks tested to compare the methods in CodeLlama-7B with \mathdata{}. \method{} leads the baseline by 1.6\% on average across eight math benchmarks and 3.8\% on code average while the baseline's coding performance dropped by 1.3\% from before the continued pre-training.
+It underscores the reason behind \method{}'s effectiveness, which is balancing the learning velocity in each domain, while in the baseline due to the static domain mixture, the model might learn some domains well while not saturating for other domains. \method{} aligns the learning velocity across domains, resulting in more balanced learning progress, thus developing models of better downstream performance.

-\paragraph{\method{} dynamically regularises learning velocity.} As shown in \cref{fig:mathcode}, the overall weight adjustments can be divided into three distinct stages.
+\paragraph{\method{} dynamically regularises the learning velocity.} As shown in \cref{fig:mathcode}, the overall weight adjustments can be divided into three distinct stages.
 During the initial phase of training, the weights for newly introduced domains—OpenWebMath, Arxiv, and AlgebraicStack—rise, while those for the replay domains, GenCode and GenLanguage, decline sharply.
-This occurs because the LMs are typically less saturated in the new domains, leading to slower learning compared to the replay domains.
-As a result, \method{} increase the weights of the underperforming domains to balance their learning.
-In the second stage, the weights for the replay domains begin to increase while those of the new domains decrease.
-This shift happens after the models have made substantial progress in the new domains, prompting \method{} to reallocate focus toward the replay domains.
-In the final stage, the replay domains’ weights decrease again, while the downslopes for AlgebraicStack and OpenWebMath become more gradual, even showing a slight peak before continuing to decline.
-This suggests that the model has learned these domains well.
-Meanwhile, \method{} increases the weight of Arxiv, where the learning velocity remains slower compared to the others.
-By adjusting dynamically, \method{} aligns the learning velocity across domains, ensuring a more balanced learning outcome.
+This occurs because LMs are typically less saturated in the new domains, leading to slower learning compared to replay domains.
+As a result, \method{} increases the weights of the underperforming domains to balance their learning.
+In the second stage, the weights for the replay domains begin to increase, while those of the new domains decrease.
+This shift occurs after the models have made substantial progress in the new domains, prompting \method{} to reallocate the focus to the replay domains.
+In the final stage, the weights of the replay domains decrease again, while the downslopes for AlgebraicStack and OpenWebMath become more gradual, even showing a slight peak before continuing to decline.
+This suggests that the model has learnt these domains well.
+Meanwhile, \method{} increases the weight of Arxiv.
+Adjusting weights dynamically, \method{} aligns the learning velocity across domains, ensuring a balanced learning outcome.